 I was born and raised in the southern Dutch town of Maastricht, in a family of -mostly- chemical engineers.
 At age 18, I had outgrown my home town and engineering destiny, and moved to London for a year.
-There I developed a passion for reading and books: I fell in love with Virginia Woolf and her Bloomsbury Group, devoured 19th-century fin de siècle novels, read French classics by Voltaire, Maupassant, Flaubert, and Gide.
+There I developed a passion for reading: I fell in love with Virginia Woolf and her Bloomsbury Group, devoured 19th-century fin de siècle novels, read French classics by Voltaire, Maupassant, Flaubert, and Gide.

 After having studied a semester at Hull University in the north of England, I went south-bound to take part in a research project on Welsh literature in English translation at Swansea University in Wales.
 I graduated in Liberal Arts at Utrecht University back in the Netherlands, majoring in Modern European Literature, and obtained a post-graduate diploma in Comparative Literature at the Sorbonne Nouvelle University in Paris, France.

 Apart from my two mother tongues (Dutch and Limburgish, a dialect spoken by natives of the Maastricht area), I am fluent in English and French.
 I also have good working proficiency in German and have started learning Spanish.
 Italian and Russian are also on my wish-list.